widberg/ImZouna/README.md

 ### Validate/JSONify

 The scripts expect the ImHex executable to be in your `PATH` but you can manually specify the path to ImHex using the `--imhex` option.
 Run either script with the `--help` option for more information about that script.

+### Submit

+The `bigfiles` directory will contain the copied game BigFiles after running the submit script.
+The path of each BigFile will match the pattern `game_name / release_name / bigfile_version_number_normalized / path.relative_to(game_directory)`.
+The `game_name` component will be the name of the game.
+The `release_name` will be something like `PC_US` or `XB_JP`, this can be arbitrary but should be understandable.
+The `bigfile_version_number_normalized` will be the version number component of the version string at the beginning of the BigFile with the `.`s replaced by `_`.
+Finally, the remainder of the path will be the relative path to the BigFile from the root game directory.

+### Catalogue

+A list of BigFile paths and their hashes can be generated with the `catalogue` script and found in the [bigfile_hashes.csv file](bigfile_hashes.csv).